JonMinton/slot_machine_fullstack_app/Support/GroupPresentationOutline.md

 ## App demo (all)
 ## Project brief
 - MVP working fruit machine, player can add coins, play game, win money and cash out.
+- Extensions
     - Animations used for handle and wheels
     - Sound effects added
     - Cost per play can be changed
     - Users updated and deleted
 - Kanban board used
 - Individual task when remote working, mainly mod programming when at codeclan
 - Worked on individual branches and merged to main at daily stand up